-Courses offered: Bachelor of Fine Arts (Full-time, Four year)
+Courses offered: Bachelor of Fine Arts (Full-time, Four years)

-Known for: Photography curriculum here is a combination of theories and practical work, and old and new technology, and it will provide you with tools for turning your photography into art.
+Known for: Photography curriculum here is a combination of theories and practical work and old and new technology, and it will provide you with tools for turning your photography into art.

 7. ROCHESTER INSTITUTE OF PHOTOGRAPHY